OrienteerBAP/Orienteer-Guidebook/README.md

 # Orienteer guidebook

-Orienteer is a modern business application platform
+Orienteer is a flexible business application development platform.
+It lets you build full-feature dedicated enterprise apps, like CRM, ERP, Supply Chain Management or whatever.
+Orienteer provides flexible, scalable and extendable solutions that are easy to scale up as their underlying business grows.

 **Why read this guide**